cca/vault_migration/readme.md

 uv install # get dependencies, takes awhile due to spacy's en_core_web_lg model uv run pytest -v migrate/tests.py # run tests
 ```

-Migrate scripts that create records require an `INVENIO_TOKEN` or `TOKEN` variable in our environment or .env file.
-To create a token: sign in as an admin and go to Applications > Personal access tokens.

 ## Vocabularies